mattyoung101/musicvis3d/paper/major.typ

 implemented using C++.
 It has graphics features such as camera animations, camera shake, a cubemap skybox, and a post-processing path that implements chromatic aberration, and an intro section.
 The application can be configured to display any song with audio available.

 #pagebreak()

+= Appendix A: Special thanks
+- *Angus* and *Henry*, for always listening to my nonsense inside and outside the COSC pracs.
+    Good to have beers with you guys - thanks for being real ones, and the best of luck in your own projects.
+- *Joey de Vries* of LearnOpenGL, for providing one of the best graphics programming resources.
+- *Laura Brehm*, *Mr FijiWiji*, *AGNO3* and *Animadrop*, for producing great music.
+- The authors and contributors of: SDL2, glad, glm, Cap'n Proto, dr_flac, stb_image, NumPy, SciPy, spectrum.py, Simplex.h - such a project could not even be remotely achieved without the generous efforts of these talented programmers.
+- *Paul Houx* of The Cinder Project, for the quaternion camera.
+The camera animations would not have been at all possible without this extremely polished perspective camera implementation.

+This document was typeset using #link("https://github.com/typst/typst")[Typst].

+#pagebreak()